hexlet-components/ru-my-first-pullrequest/README.md

 Hello, Hexlet!
 This is my first pullrequest!
 Hello from Novosibirsk, Vsem Privet!
 Hello from Moscow!
 Hello from Russia!!!🔥 🔥 🔥
 Hello hexlet from Izhevsk
 Hello Hexlet from Astana

 olleH
 It`s my first editing
 Hello from Novorossiysk!
 Hello from Ufa!
 HELLO EVERYONE FROM USSURIYSK 🐅🐅🐅🐅

 Greetings to Sbornik Geyniev from Halva⚡⚡⚡
 Hello from Tobolsk
 Hello from Sait-Peterburg!

+Greetings to all!
+I'm Alex from Moscow